Knative Services are used to deploy applications. This topic describes how to create a Knative Service.

 - In the left-side navigation pane of the ACK console, click Clusters.

 - On the Clusters page, find the cluster that you want to manage and click the name of the cluster or click Details in the Actions column.
 The details page of the cluster appears.

 - In the left-side navigation pane of the details page, choose .

 - On the Services tab, click Create Service in the upper-right corner.

 - Configure the Knative Service.

 Parameter Description Namespace Select the namespace to which the Service belongs.
 Service Name Enter a name for the Service.
 Image Name

 To select an image, click Select Image.
 In the dialog box that appears, select an image and click OK.
-You can also enter the address of an image in a private registry.
-The image address must be in the following format: domainname/namespace/imagename:tag. registry.cn-hangzhou.aliyuncs.com/knative-sample/helloworld-go is used in this example.
+You can also enter the address of a private image registry.
+The address must be in the domainname/namespace/imagename:tag format.
+In this example, the address is registry.cn-hangzhou.aliyuncs.com/knative-sample/helloworld-go.

 To select an image version, click Select Image Version.
-73fbdd56 is selected in this example.
+In this example, the image version is 73fbdd56.

 The container port that you want to expose.
 The port number must be in the range of 1 to 65535.